- What are the most important documents for the preparation of a proposal?

 In order to prepare candidates for this interview, the NCP ERC offers special interview trainings for Starting Grant / Consolidator Grant applicants.

-- Proposals which were ranked with a B in the second evaluation step may be resubmitted in the next application round.
+- Proposals which were ranked with an A or B in the second evaluation step in 2017, may be resubmitted in the next application round 2018.

-- Proposals which were ranked with a B in the first evaluation step may be resubmitted after two years.
+- Proposals which were ranked with a B in the first evaluation step in 2017, will have to skip one year (here: 2018).

-Only one application per year is allowed within the ERC (across all funding schemes).
-Only one grant can be active at the same time for one researcher.
+Across all funding schemes, only one ERC application is allowed per work programme.
+If more proposals are submitted (e.g. SyG, Deadline Nov 14, 2017 and AdG, Deadline August 30, 2018), only the first eligible proposal will be evaluated.
+For one researcher, only one grant can be active at the same time.
 The topic of the proposal (similar, different or the same) is not relevant for the question of resubmission.

 Ineligible proposals that were not evaluated can be submittted again in all calls.